jonnonz1/nz-statute-book/acts/public/1992/mental-health-compulsory-assessment-and-treatment-act-1992.md

 (5) Neither the making of an application under subsection (2) nor the making of a compulsory treatment order, in relation to a person detained in a prison, prevents the bringing of the person before a court for hearing or trial, or operates to delay the hearing or trial.

 ### 46 Detained persons in need of care and treatment
-If it appears to the chief executive of the Department of Corrections that any person who is detained in a prison, whether or not that person is mentally disordered, would benefit from psychiatric care and treatment available in a hospital but not available in the institution in which the person is detained, the chief executive of the Department of Corrections may, with the consent of that person, make arrangements with the Director for the person to be admitted to and detained in that hospital, and, subject to section 50, the person shall be so detained accordingly.
+If it appears to the chief executive of the Department of Corrections that any person who is detained in a prison or in a residence established under section 114 of the Public Safety (Public Protection Orders) Act 2014, whether or not that person is mentally disordered, would benefit from psychiatric care and treatment available in a hospital but not available in the institution in which the person is detained, the chief executive of the Department of Corrections may, with the consent of that person, make arrangements with the Director for the person to be admitted to and detained in that hospital, and, subject to section 50, the person shall be so detained accordingly.

 ### 47 Removal of certain special patients to prisons
-(1) If, in the opinion of the Director of Area Mental Health Services, a special patient detained following an application made under section 45(2) or subject to an order made under section 34(1)(a)(i) of the Criminal Procedure (Mentally Impaired Persons) Act 2003 is fit to be released, that officer may, with the consent of the Director, direct that the special patient be taken to a prison to serve the remainder of the patient's sentence or the order applicable to the patient, or otherwise be dealt with according to law.
+(1) If, in the opinion of the Director of Area Mental Health Services, a special patient detained following an application made under section 45(2) or subject to an order made under section 34(1)(a)(i) of the Criminal Procedure (Mentally Impaired Persons) Act 2003 is fit to be released, that officer may, with the consent of the Director, direct that the special patient be taken to a prison or, as the case requires, a residence established under section 114 of the Public Safety (Public Protection Orders) Act 2014 to serve the remainder of the patient's sentence or the order applicable to the patient, or otherwise be dealt with according to law.
-(2) The Director may at any time direct that any patient who is detained in a hospital pursuant to section 46 be removed to a prison to undergo the remainder of his or her sentence or otherwise to be dealt with according to law.
+(2) The Director may at any time direct that any patient who is detained in a hospital pursuant to section 46 be removed to a prison or, as the case requires, a residence established under section 114 of the Public Safety (Public Protection Orders) Act 2014 to undergo the remainder of his or her sentence or otherwise to be dealt with according to law.
-(3) Where a direction is given under subsection (1) or subsection (2), the Director shall notify the chief executive of the Department of Corrections who shall arrange for the patient to be removed to the prison within 7 days after the date of the direction unless an application is sooner made under section 8A for assessment of the patient.
+(3) Where a direction is given under subsection (1) or subsection (2), the Director shall notify the chief executive of the Department of Corrections who shall arrange for the patient to be removed to the prison or, as the case requires, the residence established under section 114 of the Public Safety (Public Protection Orders) Act 2014 within 7 days after the date of the direction unless an application is sooner made under section 8A for assessment of the patient.
-(4) If a patient who is detained under section 46 wishes to be removed to a prison to undergo the remainder of his or her sentence or otherwise to be dealt with according to law, the Director of Area Mental Health Services shall make the necessary arrangements as soon as practicable, unless an application is sooner made under section 8A for assessment of the patient.
+(4) If a patient who is detained under section 46 wishes to be removed to a prison or, as the case requires, a residence established under section 114 of the Public Safety (Public Protection Orders) Act 2014 to undergo the remainder of his or her sentence or otherwise to be dealt with according to law, the Director of Area Mental Health Services shall make the necessary arrangements as soon as practicable, unless an application is sooner made under section 8A for assessment of the patient.
 (5) Any direction given under this section in respect of any patient shall be sufficient authority for the removal of the patient to the institution specified in the direction and for the reception of the patient there; and on such removal, the patient shall be deemed to have been released from assessment and treatment as a patient under this Act.

 ### 47A Removal of certain intellectually disabled patients to facilities